TalTech-IVAR-Lab/ros-desktop-docker/README.md

 ...and change _abc_ user's default password following the displayed instructions.

-After that, you can use login _abc_ and the newly set password to login to the container using any remote desktop client.
+After that, you can use login _abc_ and the newly set password to log in to the container using any remote desktop client.

+> 💡 When inside the container, you can switch your default shell to [Zsh][presto-prezto_demo] by running the following
+> command in the terminal:
+>
+> ```bash
+> sudo usermod --shell $(command -v zsh) abc
+> ```

 > ☝ You can [stop][docker_stop] and [restart][docker_start] the created container from Docker without losing your data.
-It is equivalent to system shutdown from the containerized Ubuntu's point of view.
+> It is equivalent to system shutdown from the containerized Ubuntu's point of view.
 However, keep in mind that [_deleting_][docker_rm] your container will destroy all the data and software contained inside.

 > 💡 If you intend to connect to your ROS nodes from outside this container, you will likely need to open more ports.
->
-> The port mappings are specified with the initial `docker run` call, and you cannot delete and recreate the container without losing the data inside.
-Instead, please follow [this answer from Stackoverflow][update_docker_port_in_flight_stackoverflow] or [this article][update_docker_port_in_flight] to modify the port mappings of already running container without destroying it.
->
-> Alternatively, you can run the container with `--network=host` flag.
-This will make all ports of the container available to the host network, but [only works on Linux hosts][docker_network_host].
+To learn how to do that, refer to the advanced usage section below.

+### Advanced usage

+For more advanced use cases, such as opening additional ports and enabling hardware graphics acceleration, please refer to the [Advanced Usage][docs_advanced_usage] doc.

 ## Building locally